tikv/rfcs/text/2018-10-25-batch-split.md

 message BatchSplitRequest {
     repeated SplitRequest requests = 1;
-    // If true, the last region derive the origin region_id,
+    // If true, the last Region obtains the origin region_id,
-    // other regions use new ids.
-    bool right_derive = 2;
+    // and other Regions use new Ids. bool right_derive = 2;
 }